keisoko/Fibonacci_sequence_generator/README.md

-# Fibonnacci_sequence_generator
+# Fibonacci_sequence_generator
-Fibonnacci sequence generator in Python and JavaScript
+Fibonacci sequence generator in Python and JavaScript